 ETI membership benefits, events, and services are tailored to meet the needs of all tool and equipment makers – whether manufacturers of highly technical diagnostic equipment or hand-tools, a large manufacturer or a small- to mid-sized business.

-If you are interested in Joining as a full member, and we hope you are, click here
+If you are interested in Joining as a full member, click here.

 Vertical groups are the heart of the organization.
 ETI is more than just scan tools.
 We cover all aspects of automotive repair.
 Vertical Groups allow members to discuss common problems and to examine the most current and pertinent technical information in specific areas of interest, including: